Table of contents

 Location

-1. They’re looking at different locations.
+1. Looking at different locations

 From emerging neighbourhoods with potential for growth to suburbs that offer unique features, first-home buyers are looking to overcome the affordability hurdle by looking elsewhere.